IBM/ibm-cloud-functions-polyglot-development/README.md

-# OpenWhisk 101 - Polyglot Development with JavaScript and Docker
+# Polyglot IBM Cloud Functions with JavaScript and Docker

+> **Note**: This demo application was built in 2016.
+The concepts are the same, but there are alternative approaches for [binding Cloudant](https://github.com/IBM/openwhisk-cloudant-trigger) to the Cloud Functions environment and [another way to use Docker](https://www.ibm.com/blogs/bluemix/2017/01/docker-bluemix-openwhisk/) that doesn't require you to store action code in the public Docker Hub.

-Simple demo showing OpenWhisk actions, triggers, and rules.
+Simple demo showing IBM Cloud Functions (powered by Apache OpenWhisk) programming with actions, triggers, and rules.
 Created for the [Build a cloud native app with Apache OpenWhisk webinar](https://developer.ibm.com/tv/build-a-cloud-native-app-with-apache-openwhisk/).

-A demo highlighting OpenWhisk polyglot application development.
 This example shows how to write actions in both JavaScript and Docker, respond to database triggers, and invoke actions in a workflow asynchronously.

 When an image is added to a Cloudant database, this event triggers the JavaScript action to download the file and resize it.
-It also invokes an optical character recognition library packaged as an action in Docker.
+It also invokes an optical character recognition (OCR) library packaged as an action in Docker.

 ![High level diagram](images/demo-2.png)

 1. Image uploaded to Cloudant
-2. Trigger fired in OpenWhisk
+2. Trigger fired in IBM Cloud Functions
 3. JavaScript action parses image metadata and transforms image
 4. Docker action parses image with OCR
 5. Extracted info stored back to Cloudant